-It is still possible to claim research and development (R&D) tax credits for a product that has already been produced or attempted.
-The details of how the original was achieved must not be publicly available or readily deducible.
+It is still possible to claim research and development (R&D) tax credits for a product that has already been developed.
+But to do so, the details of how the original was developed must not be publicly available or readily deducible.
 If these details are withheld as a trade secret, then you could potentially still claim R&D tax credits for your own solution.

-R&D is defined as seeking an advance in science or technology.
+R&D takes place when a company seeks to make an advance in science or technology.
 Whatever size or sector, if your company is taking a risk by attempting to ‘resolve scientific or technological uncertainty’ then you may be carrying out qualifying R&D activity.
-This could include creating new products, processes or services, but also changing or modifying an existing product, process or service in order to make it ‘better’.
+This could include creating new products, processes or services, but also changing or modifying an existing product, process or service in order to make it better.

-How products which are copies of existing solutions can qualify for R&D tax credits
+How similar products can both qualify for R&D tax credits

 If the details of how the existing product are not readily available, work on developing your own solution can qualify for R&D tax credits – as long as you were: